 Medicines for sickness

 Sickness can usually be well controlled with medicines.
 Your radiotherapy doctor (clinical oncologist) can prescribe anti sickness tablets (anti emetics) for you to take.
-Some people find that they can manage by taking an anti sickness tablet about 20 to 60 minutes before having treatment.
+Some people find that it helps to take an anti sickness tablet about 20 to 60 minutes before having treatment.

 Other people find they manage better by taking anti sickness tablets regularly throughout the day during their course of treatment.
-You can discuss which would be best for you with your radiotherapy staff.
+You can discuss which would be best for you with your radiotherapy team.

 If your anti sickness tablets don't seem to help, make sure you go back to your radiotherapy team.
 There are lots of different anti sickness medicines and sometimes it takes a couple of tries to find the one that suits you.